 Instant Pot yoghurt cups for the yogurt maker feature.
 My aunt has used a regular yogurt maker before and also made yogurt without any appliance before and finds its easiest in the Instant Pot as the milk doesn’t burn when scalding, possibly due to Instant Pot’s heavy and even heating base.

-Instant Pot air fryer lid to turn your regular Instant Pot into an air fryer, dehydrator and roaster without needing a seperate appliance such as the Instant Pot Vortex.
+Instant Pot air fryer lid to turn your regular Instant Pot into an air fryer, dehydrator and roaster without needing a seperate appliance such as the Instant Pot Vortex air fryer.
 But for those with a family Instant Pot has also designed the 11 in 1 Omni toaster oven air fryer and roaster, perfect for families with kitchen space whose oven is preoccupied with makings ribs, baking bread etc. This acts as second oven and much more.
 It can roast a whole chicken (with convection and rotate features for perfect roasts), bake a large pizza, make a cake or slow cook.
 It also makes healthy fries in the air fryer mode and serves as a dehydrator for dehydrating apple chips etc. And it can proof bread.
 The Instant Pot brand has really proven itself in huge versatility matched with equal quality.